Albert-Gamarro/course-applied-machine-learning-ensemble-learning/README.md

 ## 1. Project Overview

 **Overview:**
-While the course teaches ensemble ML models, this project focuses on **structuring experimentation into reusable, modular workflows**.
+While the course teaches ensemble ML models through the `ensembles.ipynb` notebook, this project focuses on **structuring experimentation into reusable, modular workflows inside the `src/` folder**.
 The goal is to transform ad-hoc exercises into a process that supports **efficient, informed decision-making** in real-world ML projects.

+The notebook is kept as the **reference learning file**, while the `src/` scripts are structured to support a **real ML workflow**.

+- **ensembles.ipynb:** Original course file, used for following along with exercises and experiments.
+- **src/:** Scripts designed for the **experimentation and evaluation phase** of a real ML lifecycle.
+These scripts are modular, reusable, and closer to production standards.

 This project emphasizes **workflow design, result analysis, and scalability**, creating a foundation for future extensions to production-ready ML solutions.